The Advanced Technology Genomics Core (ATGC) offers several sequencing services, including:

 - Capture up to 10,000 cells per well of partitioning chip.

-- Determination of single cell open chromatin regions for understanding epigenetic and regulatory variation across.
+- Determination of single cell open chromatin regions for understanding epigenetic and regulatory variation across the genome.

 - Capture up to 10,000 nuclei per well of partitioning chip.